Conservation in Australia: Conservation issues

 A key conservation issue is the preservation of biodiversity, especially by protecting the remaining rainforests.
 The destruction of habitat by human activities, including land clearing, remains the major cause of biodiversity loss in Australia.
 The importance of the Australian rainforests to the conservation movement is very high.
 Australia is the only western country to have large areas of rainforest intact.
 Forests provide timber, drugs, and food and should be managed to maximize the possible uses.
 Currently, there are a number of environmental movements and campaigners advocating for action on saving the environment, one such campaign is the Big Switch.

 Land management issues including clearance of native vegetation, reafforestation of once-cleared areas, control of exotic weeds and pests, expansion of dryland salinity, and changed fire regimes.
 Intensification of resource use in sectors such as forestry, fisheries, and agriculture are widely reported to contribute to biodiversity loss in Australia.
+Habitat fragmentation is one of the most important factors affecting the persistence of species.
 Coastal and marine environments also have reduced biodiversity from reduced water quality caused by pollution and sediments arising from human settlements and agriculture.
 In central New South Wales where there are large plains of grassland, problems have arisen from—unusual to say—lack of land clearing.

 Shark culling (the killing of sharks) currently occurs in New South Wales and Queensland (in government "shark control" programs).
 These programs have damaged the marine ecosystem.
 Roughly 50,000 sharks have been killed by Queensland authorities since 1962, including in the Great Barrier Reef.
 Queensland's "shark control" program has been called "outdated, cruel and ineffective".
 The "shark control" programs in New South Wales and Queensland have killed thousands of animals, such as turtles and dolphins.
 In 2018, the Humane Society International filed a lawsuit against the government of Queensland to stop shark culling in the Great Barrier Reef.

+The protection of the iconic Wollemi Pine is an important conservation issue because the tree is one of the rarest in the world.
+There are only 46 mature individual trees remaining in the wild.
+The small grove of unusual conifers in a remote canyon are threatened due to its highly restricted distribution, extremely small population size, the ongoing impacts from exotic pathogens, inappropriate fire regimes, unauthorized site visitation and climate change.